 The PhD dissertation comprises original research in the student’s choice of research area in Modern Languages, as represented by staff within UCD.
 Modern Languages research specialisms and interests may be consulted here.
 These specialisms include, but are not limited to, literature (early modern to contemporary), history of ideas, cultural studies, film studies, literary theory, translation, transnationalism, cultural theory, sociolinguistics and much more.
 Our language sections work with, and research through, the following world languages and their connected cultures: French; German; Italian; Portuguese; Spanish.
 Interdisciplinary and transdisciplinary projects are particularly welcome and PhD theses may involve UCD co-supervisors from another UCD School or College.

-For information, please contact: firstname.lastname@example.org (Head of Graduate Studies, SLCL)
+For information, please contact: firstname.lastname@example.org (Acting Head of Graduate Studies, SLCL)

 For any technical and administrative help with the application, please contact email@example.com.